stephantul/stephantul.github.io/_posts/2025-03-20-protocols.markdown

 This still makes `mypy` type both variables as `Any`.
 Even if it got the first one correct, it would still trip over the second one, because it would not know the type of `Encoding.ids` is `list[int]`.

-A way out is to use a minimal `Protocol`.
+Here's how to solve this using a minimal `Protocol`.

 ```python
 from typing import Protocol